 Men’s and ladies diabetes socks help promote circulation of blood in the blood vessels and prevent blood from pooling in the legs and causing blood clots.
 Diabetic socks are socks with wide tops that do not bind to the legs.
 At the same time, they are not so loose that they sag down the leg either.
 Also, they feature extra cushioning on the soles to soothe sore feet.
 If you are wearing diabetes socks, they should feel snug but not too tight.
 Talk to your doctor and getting the right size is important.

 These socks also feature moisture wicking material that keep the feet dry to protect against infections.
 Most diabetics wear these socks just below the knee, although there are also crew, ankle, and low cut lengths available.
 Some people with diabetic neuropathy may not be able to tolerate socks with seams.
 Look for ones that are seamless or have flat seams.

 Lack of exercise is unhealthy for many reasons, but it is certainly a major risk factor for DVT.
 In fact, almost any kind of exercise can reduce your risk.
 For instance, a great way to start is by simply walking 30 minutes a day.
 Even if you have a job where you have to sit all day or if you are just habitually sitting, get up and move around every hour or so.

 Because of the added pressure that extra pounds can put on the veins in your pelvis and legs, it’s important to maintain a healthy weight, especially if you know that you’re already at risk for DVT.

-Thus, if you are overweight or obese, talk to your doctor about making improvements in your diet, starting a fitness regimen, and find support to help with your weight loss.
+Thus, if you are overweight or obese, talk to your doctor about making improvements in your diet (low glucose foods for diabetics), starting a fitness regimen, and find support to help with your weight loss.

 On the positive side, even losing just a small amount, such as 5 to 10 percent of your current weight, can help reduce your risk for health problems.